top of page

 Umphrey's McGee | 420 Fest 2026 photo by Chris Collett

-Umphrey’s McGee closed out the night with a two-set performance that gave them time to really stretch things out.
-By the time they took the stage, the sun had dropped and the heat finally started to ease off, and the crowd was settled in for the long haul.
+Umphrey’s McGee, longtime staples of the jam scene, closed out the night with a two-set performance that gave them time to really stretch things out.
+By the time they took the stage, the sun had dropped and the crowd had settled in.

 Final Thought

-Day one of SweetWater 420 Fest 2026 felt well put together from start to finish.
-The new location worked, the layout made sense, and even with the heat, people showed up and stuck it out all day.
+Day one of SweetWater 420 Fest 2026 in Atlanta felt well put together from start to finish.
+The new setup at Shirley Clarke Franklin Park worked, the one-stage layout kept things simple, and even with the heat, people showed up and stayed all day.

 Latest